Average market credit spreads—Q3 2021

 Fixed-rate loans (50-60% LTV)

 Fixed-rate loans (60-75% LTV)

-Chatham Financial provides independent debt valuation services for a variety of commercial real estate entities including open-end and closed-end private equity funds, separate accounts, private REIT’s, debt funds, public REITs, and private equity fund daily priced investment vehicles.
-The information in this report represents averages of market rate and spread conclusions on 1,343 loans.
-The loan population used for this analysis was limited to loans valued in both Q2 2020 and Q3 2020 with a current date of value as of September 30, 2020 and for real estate investments located in the United States.
+Chatham Financial provides independent debt valuation services for a variety of commercial real estate entities including open end and closed end private equity funds, separate accounts, private REITs, debt funds, public REITs, and private equity fund daily priced investment vehicles.
+The information in this report represent averages of market rate and spread conclusions on 1,396 loans.
+The loan population used for this analysis was limited to loans valued in both Q2 2021 and Q3 2021 with a current date of value as of September 30, 2021, and for real estate investments located in the United States.